 The Hortonville Public Library does not charge fines for overdue materials.
 However, due dates and renewals still apply and are strongly encouraged.
 As is noted above, items can be renewed up to 3 borrowing periods, except those materials that have a hold on the item.

 Should an item be overdue, and not renewed, four weeks or more after the due date, the library user with the item checked out will be responsible for the full cost of replacement of the item.
 When an item is returned (without damages), the replacement fee is waived and the account remains in good standing.

 Library accounts over the amount of $5.00 are no longer considered in good standing, and per Outagamie-Waupaca Library System standards, are unable to be used for checkouts, renewals, computer access, etc. Accounts with fines/fees over the amount of $50.00 will be referred to a collections agency.
 All costs, including the collections processing fee, will be the responsibility of the library borrower.

 If materials are damaged so as to be judged by the library as being unsuitable for the collection, the patron must pay the replacement cost.
 If library material was lost or stolen while the material was lent to the borrower, the borrower must pay for the cost of said material.

-Reserves may be placed by patrons either in person, by phone or through the use of the InfoSoup online catalog.
+Reserves may be placed by patrons either in person, by phone, through the use of the InfoSoup online catalog, or through the InfoSoup app.
 Patrons will be notified by telephone or email when the materials are available.
 Text notifications are also available, and directions can be found on InfoSoup.
 There is no charge to the patron for placing a reserve or for interlibrary loan services.